 White Vinegar + Sweetener

-We’re including white vinegar here because it’s commonly available in stores, and likely in many cupboards.
-Traditional white vinegar, also called ‘spirit vinegar,’ is made from fermented potatoes, molasses, beets, or sugar cane while contemporary ones are made from ethanol or grain alcohol.
+We’re including white Vinegar here because it’s widely available in stores and likely in many kitchen cupboards.
+Traditional white Vinegar, also called ‘spirit vinegar,’ is made from fermented potatoes, molasses, beets, or sugar cane, while contemporary ones are made from ethanol or grain alcohol.
 Most white vinegars are 93-96% water with 4-7% acetic acid concentration.

-They are typically odorless with a prominent sour flavor.
-Containing a higher percentage of the pure acid, white vinegar is an ideal household cleaning agent and may also have positive health benefits.
-White vinegar’s strong flavor can be used as an alternative to coconut vinegar in a 1:2 ratio by adding water & a pinch of sugar, to offer more sweetness to the dish.
+They are typically odorless, with a prominent sour flavor, but can have a high percentage of pure acid, though these higher percentages are for agricultural and cleaning purposes.
+White Vinegar’s strong flavor can be used as an alternative to coconut vinegar in a 1:2 ratio by adding water & a pinch of a sweetener to offer more sweetness to the dish.

 Apple Cider Vinegar + Honey